RPF-Search: Field-based Search for Robot Person Following in Unknown Dynamic Environments: Experiments

 \subsection{Experimental Settings}

 We evaluated our method in both real-world and simulated environments to ensure its robustness.
 The simulated settings included three room layouts with different scales: \textbf{Bookstore} (small), \textbf{Hospital} (medium), and \textbf{Factory} (large), as shown in Figs. \ref{fig:bookstore}, \ref{fig:hospital}, and \ref{fig:factory}.
 These environments featured various objects and both static and dynamic individuals to create frequent occlusions, which are challenging for RPF.
 Additionally, within the factory, we designed six scenarios to assess the robot’s person-search capabilities under topographic and dynamic occlusions (see Figs. \ref{fig:factory} and \ref{fig:dynamicInFactory}).
 These scenarios include difficult U-turns and dynamic occlusions inspired by typical interactions, simulating complex real-life environments.
 Specifically, we developed three dynamic occlusion experiments: \textit{Dyna1}: simulates the single-person occlusion with a constant low speed (1.0~m/s). \textit{Dyna2}: features a single-person occlusion with decreasing speed (from 1.5~m/s to 0.8~m/s). \textit{Dyna3}: represents multiple-person occlusions.
+Due to the page limitation, the performance evaluations across different environment scales and room configurations have been placed in the Appendix.

 In the simulated environments, we use a differential-drive robot with a 2D LiDAR for navigation and an RGB-D camera for perception.
 A target person is re-identified after being observed in over five consecutive frames.
 Locations are estimated using YOLOX object detection and depth data.
 Individuals interact according to the social force model \cite{helbing1995social}, ensuring realistic movements.
 The target's start and end positions are randomly generated within free space to create various scenarios.
 Real-world scenarios are illustrated in Fig.~\ref{fig:cover}.
-Due to page limitations, real-world qualitative and quantitative experimental results, along with all implementation details, are provided in the supplementary materials.
+Due to page limitations, the supplementary materials present all real-world qualitative and quantitative results, the evaluations across different scales and room structures, and the complete implementation details.